sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 		</div>

 !!! code "ESP32 Firmware"
-	We have intentionally kept the ESP32 firmware as simple as possible - supporting only two modes: Ethernet *(**Mode: `1`**)* and WiFi *(**Mode: `2`**)*.
-The intention is that you can easily develop your own firmware for the RTK mosaic-X5 using the Espressif ESP IDF if the SparkFun firmware does not meet your needs.
+	We have intentionally kept the ESP32 firmware as simple as possible - it only disciplines the TCXO oscillator and controls the OLED display.
+The SparkFun RTK Firmware or SparkFun RTK Everywhere firmware will not run on this product.
+The intention is that you can easily develop your own firmware for the RTK mosaic-T if the SparkFun firmware does not meet your needs.

 	You can of course modify the hardware too, should you want to.
 The design is completely open-source.

-	!!! warning "Limitations"
-		The ESP32 firmware we provide is only compatible with basic `SSID` and `Password` WiFi authentication.
-The firmware is not compatible with networks that implement other provisioning methods such as a [captive portal](https://en.wikipedia.org/wiki/Captive_portal), a QR code, or [Wi-Fi protected setup](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup "WPS").

 # Hardware Overview

 In this section, we walk you through the hardware design, interfaces, I/O connections, power options and more.

-!!! info
-	The RTK mosaic-X5 is inspired by the [Septentrio mowi (mosaic wireless) open-source design](https://github.com/septentrio-gnss/mowi).
-The SparkFun design builds upon [mowi](https://github.com/septentrio-gnss/mowi "mosaic wireless"), adding: separate Ethernet ports with mag jacks and Power-over-Ethernet; robust I/O headers with screw cage connections and configurable I/O voltage (3.3V or 5V); &micro;SD data storage; and an OLED display.

 ## Schematic
-Users can download the [full schematic for the RTK mosaic-X5](./assets/board_files/schematic.pdf) in `*.pdf` format.
+Users can download the [full schematic for the RTK mosaic-T](./assets/board_files/schematic.pdf) in `*.pdf` format.

 ## Dimensions